Living Well / Increasing Adult Fruit and Vegetable Consumption2022-02-02T08:58:53-08:00

 Indicator Progress

 In 2012 (baseline year), 28.0% of adults met the recommended intake of fruits and vegetables.
 Current data is pending.
-We hope to reach a target of 34.0% or higher by 2022.
+The updated 2034 target is to be determined (TBD).

 Baseline